An Independent Civic Space

 Provide multi-disciplinary programming

-Offer operational support to individuals and groups to help make their ideas reality
+Offer operational support to community groups to help bring their ideas to life

 Support local businesses, small enterprises and community groups